Shoawen0213/2021_ARC/README.md

 # Introduction
 Our project is using wei board to do some audio data preprocessing (e.g. down sampling, normalize, data format transform ... ) and then using machine learning model to recognise different speaker and transform audio to txt file.

-* Main Task Of Our Platform
+* Main Task of Our Platform
-    - microphone
+    - Microphone
-    - Data preprocessing(e.g. down sampling, normalize, data format transform)
+    - Data preprocessing (e.g. down sampling, normalize, data format transform)

 ## System-Architecture
 - Himax WE-I Plus EVB board use UART to communicate with host.